armbian/documentation/docs/User-Guide_Getting-Started.md

 ### Flash to SD Card

-Write the **.xz compressed image** with a tool like [USBImager](https://gitlab.com/bztsrc/usbimager) onto your **micro-SD card** or **USB drive** (if booting from it is supported).
-Unlike other tools, it can validate written data **saving you from corrupted SD card contents**.
+Use **[Armbian Imager](https://github.com/armbian/imager/releases)** to flash the image.

+Armbian Imager can:

+- download official Armbian images
+- flash **already downloaded `.img`, `.img.xz`, or custom images**
+- automatically verify written data
+- protect your system disks from accidental overwrite

+Steps:

+1. Install and open **Armbian Imager**
+2. Select your board or choose a local/custom image
+3. Select your SD card or USB drive
+4. Flash and wait for verification to finish

 !!! warning "Other tools"

-    We are aware that there are many programs that can be used for this step. **But**, they usually cannot validate the written data to catch a bad card, a faulty card reader, problems writing the image. etc. Issues like these have caused too many error reports.
-Thus, please follow our advice and don't use other tools, especially if you are a novice user.
+    We are aware that many programs can be used for this step.
+However, tools without proper verification and safe target selection can hide problems such as bad cards, faulty readers, partial writes, or accidentally selecting the wrong drive.
+These issues have caused too many avoidable error reports.

-    Due to known issues, [balenaEtcher](https://www.balena.io/etcher/) can no longer be recommended as an alternative at this time.
+    For this reason, **Armbian Imager is the recommended tool**.

+    Due to reports of image corruption caused by decompression issues, [balenaEtcher](https://www.balena.io/etcher/) is not recommended.

 ### Flash to Internal Memory